panaversity/learn-applied-generative-ai-fundamentals/34_ai_agents_microservices_integration/readme.md

 5. **Security Concerns**: Each microservice can be a potential attack vector, increasing the overall security risk.
 Proper security measures need to be implemented to protect the system³.

 Despite these challenges, the benefits of integrating AI agents with microservices often outweigh the downsides, especially for large-scale, complex applications.
-If you have any specific concerns or scenarios in mind, feel free to share!

 Source: Conversation with Copilot, 10/2/2024
 (1) The disadvantages vs. benefits of microservices - Red Hat Developer. https://developers.redhat.com/articles/2022/01/25/disadvantages-microservices.